-Online Therapy for First Responders | Kitchener, Toronto and the GTA
+Online Therapy for First Responders

 You run toward what most people run from.
 Crises.
 Chaos.
 Grief.
 You’re trained to keep calm, make decisions fast, and carry the aftermath quietly.
 But the weight builds.
 The calls you can’t forget.
 The moral pressure.
 The exhaustion.

 Whether you’re a paramedic, firefighter, police officer, or dispatcher, this work changes your body, your beliefs, and your sense of self.
-I offer online therapy for first responders across Kitchener, Toronto and the GTA who are carrying trauma, burnout, or soul fatigue—and need space to recover without judgment.
+I offer online therapy for first responders across Kitchener, Toronto and the GTA who are carrying trauma, burnout, or soul fatigue and need space to recover without judgment.

 You’re Wired to Stay Strong And It Often Leads To Burnout